What Is a Meeting Notice?

 Download a printable Meeting Notice template by clicking on one of the links below if you need to send a notification to shareholders of a company to inform them of a time, date, and location of a shareholder meeting.
 The notice should be sent at least seven days in advance of the date of the meeting to allow the members to prepare for the agenda and plan their time.

 What Is Agenda and Minutes of a Meeting?

 These are normally sent along with the notice of the meeting.
-An agenda is a statement of tasks or assignments to be discussed at the meeting.
+A Meeting Agenda is a statement of tasks or assignments to be discussed at the meeting.
 It has a format of a list of meeting activities.
-The minutes and decisions are taken thereafter.
+Meeting Minutes and Decisions are taken thereafter.
 The agenda and the minutes are taken in the order in which they are to be taken up, from the call to order and to adjournment of the meeting.
-To write effective meeting minutes do not forget to include the following items:
+To write effective Meeting Minutes do not forget to include the following items: